John Mathison: Member of Parliament

+In 1953, Mathison was awarded the Queen Elizabeth II Coronation Medal.

+At the 1957 Labour Party annual conference, Mathison challenged Mick Moohan for the party presidency, but was defeated in the delegate ballot.
+He also stood for the vice-presidency but was likewise unsuccessful losing to the incumbent, Martyn Finlay.

 He was a cabinet minister from 1957 to 1960 in the Second Labour Government.
 Mathison served as Minister of Transport, Minister of Island Territories, Minister of Tourism and Minister of Civil Aviation.

 As Minister of Island Territories he did the preliminary work which lead to the independence of Western Samoa as well as establishing self-government in the Cook Islands.
 As Minister of Civil Aviation he was responsible for the arrangement that safeguarded New Zealand's interests in Tasman Empire Airways.

 When in opposition, Mathison was Shadow Minister of Transport, Marine, Railways and Tourism under Norman Kirk who had a fond respect for him, despite Mathison voting for Arnold Nordmeyer in the 1965 leadership challenge.
 Mathison considered Kirk the most democratic leader Labour had ever had and appreciated how he let caucus members openly "say their piece" in ways never allowed under Fraser, Nash or Nordmeyer, and he regretted that the newer (and future) Labour MPs would be unable to make this comparison.
 Kirk had wanted Mathison to remain in Parliament in order to appoint him Speaker of the House following a Labour victory, thinking that he would be 'firm but fair' to assist an inevitably inexperienced Labour government.
 However Kirk was unable to convince the party executive to overlook the statutory retirement age of 70 which necessitated Mathison's retirement.